hrothmar/hrothmar.com/guides/2021-06-10 - Venthyr Arms Warrior DPS and Cooldowns Guide - Shadowlands 9-0-5.md

 These are the abilities we'll be using to generate our Rage, which then gets used on our heaviest hitting abilities.
 Your sources of rage are:
 - **Auto-attacks** generate ~25 rage for normal hits or 33 rage for critical hits (this is why we stack critical strike on our gear).
 - **Skullsplitter** (talent) gives 20 rage, making for on-demand rage generation.
 - **Charge** grants 20 rage.
 It is used on pull, or when you get too far away from the boss in order to get back on your target with the added benefit of giving you rage.
-There are some advanced techniques where you can weave your **Charge** in between auto-attacks, which you can learn more about in my <a href="https://hrothmar.com/guides/advanced-arms-warrior-tips-tricks/">advanced tips and tricks guide</a>.
+There are some advanced techniques where you can weave your **Charge** in between auto-attacks, which you can learn more about in my [advanced tips and tricks guide](https://hrothmar.com/guides/advanced-arms-warrior-tips-tricks/).

 A neat thing is that your major DPS cooldowns we just spoke about, **Avatar**/**Ravager**, all generate rage for you as well.
 - **Avatar**: 20 Rage